Scottish Protestant missions

 Scottish Protestant missions are organised programmes of outreach and conversion undertaken by Protestant denominations within Scotland, or by Scottish people.
 Long after the triumph of the Church of Scotland in the Lowlands, Highlanders and Islanders clung to a form of Christianity infused with animistic folk beliefs and practices.
-From 1708 the Scottish Society for the Promotion of Christian Knowledge (SSPCK) began working in the area.
+From 1708 the Society in Scotland for Propagating Christian Knowledge (SSPCK) began working in the area.
 In 1797 James Haldane founded the non-denominational Society for the Propagation of the Gospel at Home.
 Dozens of lay preachers, divinity students and English preachers were sent to the region.
 In the early nineteenth century a variety of organisations were formed to support evangelism to the region.

 From the late eighteenth century the Industrial Revolution led to a rapid urbanisation of Scottish society.
 This created alarm amongst the Christians of the new Middle Class.
 The first urban mission was founded in Glasgow in 1826 and drew on all the Protestant churches.
 Thomas Chalmers advocated the "aggressive method", emphasising self-reliance backed up by intensive Sunday school and evangelistic efforts.
 By the 1870s every middle class urban congregation had its evangelisation association and usually a mission station.
 An inter-denominational Home Mission Union in Glasgow was formed in 1885 which ensured that rivalries did not develop.
 The "Layman's Revival" reached Scotland in 1859 and lasted until 1862.
 The visit of American Evangelists Moody and Sankey in 1874–75 revitalised the Evangelical mission.